lizygeogy/docs/docs/omni_channel_fraud_app.md

 # Generating Sample Input

 For a test run, you may want to generate sample data.
-To generate sample data, run the **dt-cep-datagen-1.4.0.apa** application from the DataTorrent RTS interface.
+To generate sample data, run the **OmniChannelFraudPreventionDataGenerator** application from **dt-cep-omni-fraud-prevention-app-1.4.0.apa**.
 Specify kafka server details and topic name which must be the same as configured for Transaction Receiver.

 # Running Services